A. Is the Turtle Injured?

 Turtles, especially snapping turtles are some of nature's best janitors!
 They are scavengers and help clean our water by removing dead and decaying carcasses that are sources of harmful bacteria.
 Therefore turtles, better than any other species, support the health of our drinking and swimming water.

 However, turtles (rare in nature but common when in captivity) can contract and carry harmful strains of salmonella.
+Also, turtles can carry diseases that, while not affecting humans, can spread between turtles.
 Therefore, when you touch a turtle to help it cross a road, it is always best to wash your hands.